 - Try Taking A Short Break

 Too much work to do can make your mind to breakdown.
 If this happens, it will then be more difficult for you to concentrate and focus on the things you ought to do.
-Your mind is like your mobile phone that when it is overuse, it will hang.
+Your mind is like your mobile phone that when it is overused, it will hang.
 With that also you need to have it recharged to take it back to its old energy.
 Take a break; you may rest for a while, listen to your favorite music, drink a cup of tea or coffee or do anything that will make you relax and then be able to go back to the task you need to be done.

 - Keep Practicing To Strengthen Your Focus

 Improvement cannot be achieved overnight.
 You need to practice it regularly.
-You must get used for the practices to strengthen your focus.
+You must get used to the practices to strengthen your focus.
 If it is hard for you to do the tasks, get yourself first to focus on one thing.
 Thus, start with the simplest and easiest to achieve.

 Distractions can make you unproductive and worthless.
 That is why you need to improve your mental focus to concentrate on the things you must do.
 Avoid unnecessary things, focus on the essential things that you need to do.
 Remember mental focus will benefit you a lot, practice more.